-PREREQUISITES: It is the student's responsibility to ensure that prerequisite courses have been passed prior to registration in this course.
-Students without the necessary prerequisites for this course must request special permission from the instructor to take the course, and this will usually be granted to non-Geography students.
+PREREQUISITES: It is the student's responsibility to ensure that prerequisite courses have been passed prior to registration in any course.
+Students without the necessary prerequisites for a course must request special permission from the instructor to take the course.